 Register With a Vet

 Depending on where you live, there might be a waiting list for a vet appointment.
 It’s best to register with a vet as soon as you know the date you are bringing your dog home.
 Tell them that you’re about to welcome a rescue dog into your life and that you’d like to book your first health checkup.
 You will then update them with any information you have, along with what vaccinations or medications you may need.

-You also need to consider taking out pet health insurance, especially if you aren’t in a position to pay for huge vet bills upfront should your pup need it.
+You should also consider getting pet health insurance, especially if you aren’t in a position to pay for huge vet bills upfront should your pup need it.
 Be honest with the details you enter to make sure that you are covered if something happens.

-Always read the small print to know what type of insurance you are taking out.
-There are many different types of policies, and some do not cover pre-existing conditions.
-Not only will insurance keep your pup healthy, but it will also give you peace of mind.
+Always read the small print to know what type of insurance you are getting.
+There are many different types of policies, and most do not cover pre-existing conditions.
+Not only will insurance take care of your pup’s health when they need it most, but it will also give you peace of mind.

 Set Up Your Contact Details

 When you arrive at the rescue shelter, you need to put a tag with all your contact details on your dog’s collar.
 Moving environments can be a stressful time for a dog, especially a rescue dog.

 Sadly, many stressed dogs make a dash for it before they even make it to their new home.
 With owners realizing they hadn’t got round to giving them a tag yet.
 You need to make sure that your pup can be returned to you should they escape.